quantitative-finance-warwick-2024-2025/group-project-girsanov-s-gang/README.md

 # Submission
 To submit, push your final project to your group's repository on GitHub on the main branch.
 Extract the contents of the repository to a zip file and submit it via my.wbs.

+## Conclusion
+This project demonstrates a comprehensive approach to barrier option pricing using multiple Monte Carlo methods and advanced variance reduction techniques, including naive Monte Carlo (GBM), antithetic variates, importance sampling, control variates, and stratified sampling.
+By maintaining a modular structure for the option models, pricing engines, and reporting tools, the codebase remains both extensible and maintainable.
+We hope this framework serves as a robust foundation for further exploration and enhancement within the field of computational finance.